Roomify/docs/bat/drupal/manage_units.rst

 .. image:: images/add_units.png

 BAT will automatically assign names based on the unit type which you can then go in and edit.

 You can also delete units by selecting them and using the Views Bulk Operation action to delete them.

 Manage Unit Events
 ==================

-The links under the Calendar section to manage events will only appear type bundles and event types are connected.
+The links under the Calendars section to manage events will only appear if type bundles and event types are connected.
 Clicking on them will take you to a default Event Unit Management view to manage your events.

 .. image:: images/view_event_data.png